EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/getting-started.md

 Each job has a unique **job ID** created by the job scheduler when you submitted the job.

-Unfortunately, the job ID is not the same as the session ID created by Open OnDemand for an app.
-Ratther, the job ID is created by the job scheduler.
+Unfortunately, the job ID is not the same as the session ID for an app created by Open OnDemand.
+Rather, the job ID is created by the job scheduler.
+Each job created by an app has both an Open OnDemand session ID and a job scheduler job ID.

 To see more details about the job, click the **>** button, by the job.